openvocab/ovn/mkdocs/docs/concepts/agents.md

 Relationships can also include roles like "sub-organization" or "trading partner".

-There are a number of useful Properties in existing vocabularies that can be used.
-Or people can create their own as needed.

 Relationships have direction: For example, in "Michael is a member of Enspiral", Michael is the subject and Enspiral is the object.
 In this case the inverse is also valid, "Enspiral has member Michael".
 In VF, we consider this to be one relationship.
 One directional relationships like "follows" are also supported.

 Relationships can be in a [scope](scoping.md) (or not): For example, "Kathy is mentor of Sam, in the scope of Enspiral."

+EcologicalAgents and Organizations both need human Agents to act on their behalf and represent their agency in the world of people.
+This can be defined as various roles.

 ### Agent Philosophies